creatorfromhell/track-dev/Standards.md

 * Place a space before and after the concatenating assignment operator(".=")
 * Always use the clean_input() method on user provided values
 * Always use PHP_EOL instead of specifying a line separator
+* Never assume a variable is an instance of a class.
+Always check using instanceof before using variables/methods.

 ##Last Modified
 The Trackr Code Quality Standards were last modified on February 25th, 2015.